mmister411/salvationelements/substratenetwork.md

 Atonement is the remedial provision or enactment by which an incompatibility impairing an intended status, relation, or participation is effectually accounted for, reestablishing compatibility with the intended condition.

-Baptism

---not yet substrated--

 Breach

 A Breach is the determinate rupture of a specific integrity, boundary, relation, order, or obligation, such that what it maintained becomes opened, violated, exposed, or rendered discontinuous.

-Christophany

---not yet substrated--

 Cost